 As aircraft companies prepare to introduce hypersonic flights that can travel from London to New York in just two hours, manufacturers are developing a new jet coating that is up to the task of handling the increased speed and temperature.
 Researchers at the Royce Institute and the University of Manchester have partnered with the Central South University of China to develop a coating made of zirconium carbide, a compound used on drill bits.
 The material is reinforced with a carbon-carbon composite, a substance used in braking systems for Formula One cars.
-The resulting combination is capable of protecting aircraft flying at speeds up to five times the speed of sound under temperatures up to 3,000 degrees Celsius.
+The resulting combination can protect aircraft flying at speeds up to five times the sound speed under temperatures up to 3,000 degrees Celsius.

 Innovations like this illustrate the scientific research required to develop materials durable enough to handle the stresses planes experience during flight.
 Here’s a look at three of the amazingly resistant materials that make air travel possible.

-Early airplanes made extensive use of wood, but wood splinters easily and requires heavy maintenance, so as early as the Wright Brothers, aircraft designers began using aluminum.
+Early aeroplanes made extensive use of wood, but wood splinters easily and requires heavy maintenance, so as early as the Wright Brothers, aircraft designers began using aluminum.
 Aluminum is one quarter as strong as steel, yet only a third as heavy, as well as significantly more malleable.
 Unlike steel, it doesn’t rust, making it more resistant to corrosion.
-Due to these advantages, aluminum makes up approximately 80 percent of the weight of aircraft frames, with widespread use for wings, fuselage and supporting structures.
+Due to these advantages, aluminum makes up approximately 80 percent of aircraft frames’ weight, with widespread use for wings, fuselage, and supporting structures.

-While titanium is resistant to the high temperatures generated by airplane engines, it is not suitable for all engine parts.
-For instance, seals are needed to prevent oil leaking and control air flow, and these are typically made of rubber.
+While titanium is resistant to airplane engines’ high temperatures, it is not suitable for all engine parts.
+For instance, seals are needed to prevent oil from leaking and control airflow, and these are typically made of rubber.